ReflectionHLE/ReflectionHLE/README.md

 With a few exceptions in mind, any game controller that can be used in general should be usable by Reflection Keen with that scheme.
 However, there isn't really a way to configure/select features of the controller (like buttons).
 Limitations from the original DOS versions apply, too.
-This includes the need to calibrate a joystick, as well as the fact that a keyboard device (or another alternative) is still mandatory for various purposes.
+As stated above, this includes the need to calibrate a joystick, as well as the fact that a keyboard device (or another alternative) is still mandatory for various purposes.

 --------------------------------------
 Modern controller scheme - Limitations
 --------------------------------------

+Unfortunately, due to historical reasons, a lot of game controllers for PCs lack a standard layout that requires zero configuration from the user.
+You may wish to check out "Adding an unsupported game controller" if your controller cannot be used.
+Checking if it is usable in the launcher is a good way to verify this.

-With this scheme in mind, it is currently assumed the controller has the following features (although some of these are configurable):
+With the modern scheme in mind, it is currently assumed the controller has the following features (although some of these are configurable).
+The Xbox 360 controller layout should be covered.

 - A d-pad (if there's no d-pad, maybe you can fake one using an analog stick).
 - Four face buttons (A, B, X, Y on the Xbox 360 controller).
 - Two shoulder/bumper buttons.
 - Two trigger buttons (they don't have to be analog).
 - Reserved Back button (Esc key replacement) and Start button (Pause key).

+It's also possible to take advantage of clickable analog sticks.

-Furthermore, you cannot take advantage of analog stick clicks or guide button clicks as technically possible with the Xbox 360 controller.
+However, you *cannot* take advantage of guide button clicks as technically possible with the Xbox 360 controller.

-In contrary to the situation with the classic controller scheme, the Reflection Keen launcher should be used for configuring in-game actions for the controller.
+The Reflection Keen launcher should be used for configuring in-game actions for the controller.
 Any in-game configuration setting is irrelevant, and it's actually better to not touch it.
 A possible issue with this is described below.

-The game itself should detect a total of 0 joysticks while the modern controller scheme is in use.
-With some exceptions, controller events (like button presses/releases) are translated to keyboard or mouse events that are parsed in the same ways as in the original DOS releases.
+As stated above, with the modern controller scheme, 0 joysticks are detected in-game, and keyboard/mouse emulation is in use.

-Note that while it is still possible to configure the keyboard in-game, as in the original DOS releases, this can lead to side effects.
+While it is still possible to configure the keyboard in-game, as in the original DOS releases, this can lead to side effects.
 For instance, if you configure 'Space' to be the key for shooting a fireball in the game Catacomb 3-D, it will be used not just for shooting, but also for drinking potions.